-- There is a chars table, ... - The value in zw, zh, kanjiskip, xkanjiskip fields are now scaled by real font size, and in scaled-pont unit.
+- There is a chars table, ...

+- The value in zw, zh, kanjiskip, xkanjiskip fields are now scaled by real font size, and in scaled-pont unit.

+- •

+- There is no dir field in this table.

-2Omega, Aleph, LuaTEX and ε -(u)pTEX can handles 256 families, but an external package is needed to support this in plain TEX and LaTEX.
+2Omega, Aleph, LuaTeX and ε -(u)pTeX can handles 256 families, but an external package is needed to support this in plain TeX and LaTeX.